Rain City Maverick Paints with Lyrics and Sound

 OC also lends his unique curatorial voice to KEXP's Sunday Soul, a weekly show spotlighting soulful sounds from the past, present, future, and fringes of the funk.
 With his trademark staccato laughter punctuating frequently surreal asides, OC shares musical secrets with listeners like a friend with a record collection from heaven.
-OC took a few moments away from his prolific output to speak with Roland Cloud about his gospel roots, numerous projects, and the visual aspects of music-making.
+OC took a few moments away from his prolific output to speak with Roland Cloud about his gospel roots and the visual aspects of music-making, among other topics.

 OCnotes (photo provided by the artist)

 Your music is an aggregate of eclectic soundscapes, quixotic moods, and enigmatic story telling.
 Tell us about some of your influences and how your sound has reached its current incarnation.

 My first influences were Baptist gospel choir music and my mom’s vinyl collection.
 I moved around a lot as a kid and that had a heavy influence on me without a doubt.
 Moving around gave me an open mind, gospel music—and the discipline of church—taught me about soul, and skate culture and playing rock-punk music had a heavy influence on me.
 I do my best to keep an open mind and to listen and study as much music that vibes with me as possible.
 I learn from things I don't vibe with too, but I spend more time listening to—and learning from—things I enjoy.